 From there, you can tuck into proper barbecue at Stanley’s Smokehouse or do a golf cart tour around the stunning course, possible viewing elk, deer and even bears!
 Not to worry, they close the course when dangerous wildlife won’t budge.

 Nothing’s worse then walking into a hotel gym and seeing it’s smaller than your walk-in closet.
 (Not my closet, but a rich person’s.)
-The gym here is as sizeable as any in Banff, with all the machines, cardio equipment and free weights you could ask for.
+The Fairmont Banff Springs’ gym here is as sizeable as any in Banff, with all the machines, cardio equipment and free weights you could ask for.

 In a room separate from the main gym, Fairmont Banff offers daily (decent) fitness classes led by certified instructors.
 I had my butt kicked at a Saturday interval class and the yoga isn’t a snoozer either.

 Forgot your gear?
-Take advantage of the Fairmont Fit Program to have gym shoes, workout gear, plus a yoga mat delivered to your room at no charge.
+You can get complimentary gym shoes, workout gear, plus a yoga mat delivered to your room at no charge.
+Even if you’re not staying overnight, spa guests can access the gym free of charge.

 Biking in Banff